 An affordable landline system: Starting at $29.95 per month, the Classic Guardian is a well-built, reliable system that communicates with professional monitoring via an existing landline connection.

-An all-in-one mobile system: Unlike most mobile medical alert systems, which require additional buttons for fall detection, the Active Guardian has everything in one compact device so you won’t have to lug around extra help buttons.
+An all-in-one mobile system: Unlike most mobile medical alert systems, which require additional buttons for fall detection, the MGMini has everything in one compact device so you won’t have to lug around extra help buttons.
 It’s one of my favorite cellular medical alerts.

-Reliable monitoring: Medical Guardian’s monitoring centers are UL-listed and have received a five-diamond score from TMA (The Monitoring Association).
+Reliable monitoring: Medical Guardian’s monitoring centers are UL-listed and have received a five-diamond score from The Monitoring Association (TMA).
 Its systems come with an impressive pedigree, and it was apparent in each of my test calls that I was dealing with a team of professionals.

 Additional buttons: From additional help buttons to voice-activated medical alerts, Medical Guardian offers a full range of accessories so you can tailor your system to your specific needs.